Postgraduate Course: Moral Judgement and Behaviour (PSYL11080)

 |Summary||Course covers key models of moral judgement, including Kohlberg's developmental model, dual process models of Greene et al. and Haidt's Social Intuitionist Model, computational approaches to modeling moral judgement, and Moral Foundations Theory.
 Topics also include models of corporate corruption and the psychology of mass atrocity.

-Morality is critical to our lives, with differences in what people think is moral or not, and differences in what people do in moral situations, profoundly affecting individual and collective wellbeing, social harmony, and political and economic policy.
-This course will examine the major contemporary models of moral judgment and reasoning, and the evidence both for and against them.
+Morality is critical to our lives, with differences in what people think is moral or not, and differences in what people do in moral situations, profoundly affecting individual and collective well-being, social harmony, and political and economic policy.
+This course will examine the major contemporary models of moral judgement and reasoning, and the evidence both for and against them.
 Throughout the course we will ask where the focus of morality is: the individual or the situation.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| None